ChrisTitusTech/winutil/README.md

 - Install
   - Installs all selected programs
+  - Has Upgrade ALL existing programs button
 - Tweaks
   - Optimizes windows and reduces running processes
+  - Has recommended settings for each type of system
 - Config
   - Quick configurations for Windows Installs
+  - Has old legacy panels from Windows 7
+  - Reset Windows Update to factory settings
+  - System Corruption Scan
 - Updates
   - Fixes the default windows update scheme

+Video and Written Article walkthrough @ <https://christitus.com/windows-tool/>

 ## Issues